-Section 404: Management and Auditor Review of Internal Control Over Financial Reporting:
+Section 404: Management and Auditor Review of Internal Control Over Financial Reporting

 The most significant compliance costs arising under the Sarbanes-Oxley Act are those related to Section 404 and its related rules, which, as described above, require management to perform an annual review of the issuer's internal control over financial reporting and express a view on its effectiveness.
-The issuer's auditor is also required to perform an audit of the company's internal control over financial report in which it expresses an opinion on the effectiveness of the company's internal control over financial reporting.
+The issuer's auditor is also required to perform an audit of the company's internal control over financial reporting, and to provide an attestation report in which it expresses an opinion on the effectiveness of the company's internal control over financial reporting.
 Like all other Exchange Act annual reporting forms, MJDS Form 40-F requires the inclusion of this management report and the auditor's attestation report.
-The management report must state the following: (i) the responsibilities of management for the establishment and maintenance of adequate internal control over the issuer's internal control over financial reporting as of the end of the issuer's most recent fiscal year, (iii) a statement describing the framework used by management to assess the effectiveness of the issuer's internal financial reporting, (iv) any changes in the issuer's internal control over financial reporting that occurred during the issuer's most recent fiscal year, and (v) a statement that the issuer's auditor has issued the attestation report.
+The management report must state the following: (i) the responsibilities of management for the establishment and maintenance of adequate internal control over the issuer's financial reporting, (ii) the conclusion made by management about the effectiveness of the issuer's internal control over financial reporting as of the end of the issuer's most recent fiscal year, (iii) a statement describing the framework used by management to assess the effectiveness of the issuer's internal financial reporting controls, (iv) any changes in the issuer's internal control over financial reporting that occurred during the issuer's most recent fiscal year, and (v) a statement that the issuer's auditor has issued the attestation report.